– SERVICING AUSTRALIA –

 As a general rule, your superannuation is an asset which is usually kept out of your Will.
 If you have not made arrangements to establish a valid beneficiary nominee at the time of your death, any benefit which is paid as a result of your passing is given out by the superannuation trustee in alignment with the Trust Deed.
 As a result, the trustee is usually attributed the discretion to decide exactly who ought to inherit your superannuation benefits.

-In which fund your superannuation is held is a consideration, especially for ease of allocating to beneficiaries after you die.
+The fund in which your superannuation is held is a consideration, especially for ease of allocating to beneficiaries after you die.
 Not all superannuation funds are made the same and your financial advisor can advise you on the best funds in which to hold your retirement fund.

 A testamentary trust is one constructed in accordance with your Will and might carry with it several significant benefits.
 There are a variety of different types of testamentary trusts, inclusive of discretionary trusts and special disability trusts.